louislam/uptime-kuma/CONTRIBUTING.md

 ## Can I create a pull request for Uptime Kuma?

-Yes, you can.
-However, since I don't want to waste your time, be sure to **create empty draft pull request, so we can discuss first** if it is a large pull request or you don't know it will be merged or not.
+Yes or no, it depends on what you will try to do.
+Since I don't want to waste your time, be sure to **create empty draft pull request or open an issue, so we can discuss first**.
+Especially for a large pull request or you don't know it will be merged or not.

-Also, please don't rush or ask for ETA, because I have to understand the pull request, make sure it is no breaking changes and stick to my vision of this project, especially for large pull requests.

-I will mark your pull request in the [milestones](https://github.com/louislam/uptime-kuma/milestones), if I am plan to review and merge it.
+Here are some references:

-✅ Accept:
+✅ Usually Accept:
 - Bug/Security fix
 - Translations
 - Adding notification providers